 Students selected to the Law Opportunity Leadership Program will participate in a special mentorship program throughout their first year of law school.

 Students will also attend weekly leadership training sessions during the summer after their first year.
-Each student will receive one hour of ungraded credit for the sessions.

 Each student will participate in two five-week internships with Des Moines-based sponsor employers (one company and one law firm) during the summer after their first year.
 These are paid positions.